Neosofia/corporate/website/qms/procedures/IT-245-SystemBackupandRecovery.md

 ##### Exit Criteria

 If the daily OS backup procedure completes without errors, a status report is automatically sent to the evidence portal.
-If any errors occur, an email is sent to all [IT System Administrators](/website/qms/roles.md#system-administrator-sa) with details of the error to be remediated.
+If any errors occur, an email is sent to all [IT System Administrators][sa] with details of the error to be remediated.

 ##### SLOs
 * automated backup and system restoration should take no more than 15 minutes 99% of the time